NivRichter/d3-web-app/README.md

 * [Setup](#setup)

 ## General-Info
-This project is made to help BGU researches to analyze and visualize information graphically for artificial intelligence tasks in the medical field.
-Includes web crawling for gathering medical information for the benefit of improving ML models.
+This project is made to help BGU researchers to analyze and visualize information graphically for artificial intelligence tasks in the medical field, for the benefit of improving ML models.

 ## Live Demo:
+Just enter the link below and enter a disease name.
+A network graph will show up.
+All protein who became dysfunctional by the disease will show up, with a link connecting them to possible drugs.
 <p>
   https://nivrichter.github.io/d3-web-app-demo/
 </p>